jeannefukumaru/data-ingestion/README.md

-# examples of data analysis workflows made reproducible with Pachyderm
+# examples of data analysis workflows made reproducible with Pachyderm (under dev)

 sources on opiniated data exploration (because freestyle is not an option).